znort987/blockparser/README.md

         . cb/taint.cpp          :   code to compute the taint from a given TX to all TXs.
         . cb/transactions.cpp   :   code to extract all transactions pertaining to an address.

         .
-You can add your own custom callback.
-You can use the existing callbacks in directory ./cb/ to build your own:
+You can very easily add your own custom command.
+You can use the existing callbacks in directory ./cb/ as a template to build your own:

                 cp cb/allBalances.cpp cb/myExtractor.cpp
                 Add to Makefile
                 Hack away
                 Recompile
+                Run

+        .
+You can also read the file callback.h (the base class from which you derive to implement your own new commands).
+It has been heavily commented and should provide a good basis to pick what to overload to achieve your goal.

         .
 The code makes heavy use of the google dense hash maps.
 You can switch it to use sparse hash maps (see util.h, search for: DENSE, undef it).
 Sparse hash maps are slower but save quite a